Reginatam429/Savepoint-Inventory/README.md

 - To make the API and reports easy to demo and test, I split seeding into two stages: Base data (`db/seed.sql`) and Synthetic sales data (`db/seed_sales.sql`)

+- Designing a focused admin dashboard.
+Building the dashboard with Recharts forced me to think about which KPIs actually matter (total revenue, channel mix, low-stock count) and how to drive them from the SQL layer via `/reports/*` endpoints instead of hard-coding numbers in the client.

 # Future Development/ Wishlist
 - Add loyalty tier to customers to allow filtering by loyalty and tracking frequent customers - Bronze, Silver, Gold, etc.
 - Add in preorders for filtering and tracking for when the game is released
 - Add a login or role-based access
+- Add a dedicated slow-moving products report for aging inventory.
+- Add supplier performance reports (revenue and units sold per supplier).